Topic IndexLibrary Index

 Hair transplantation.
 During hair transplantation, the surgeon removes small pieces of hair-bearing scalp grafts from the back or sides of the head.
 These grafts are then relocated to a bald or thinning area.

 Tissue expansion.
 In this procedure, a device called a tissue expander is placed underneath a hair-bearing area that is located next to a bald area.
 After several weeks, the tissue expander causes the skin to grow new skin cells.
 Another operation is then required to place the newly expanded skin over the adjacent bald spot.

 Flap surgery.
 Flap surgery is ideal for covering large balding areas.
 During this procedure a portion of the bald area is removed and a flap of the hair-bearing skin is placed on to the bald area while still attached at one end to its original blood supply.

 Scalp reduction.
 Scalp reduction is done to cover the bald areas at the top and back of the head.
 This technique involves the removal of the bald scalp with sections of the hair-bearing scalp pulled together filling in the bald area.

 Possible complications associated with hair transplantation procedures

-Possible complications associated with hair transplantation procedures may include, but are not limited to, the following:
+Possible complications associated with hair transplant procedures may include:

 Patchy hair growth.
 Sometimes, the growth of newly placed hair has a patchy look, especially if it is placed next to a thinning area.
 This can often be corrected by additional surgery.

-Bleeding and/or wide scars.
-Tension on the scalp from some of the scalp reduction techniques can result in wide scars and/or bleeding.
+Bleeding or wide scars.
+Tension on the scalp from some of the scalp reduction techniques can result in wide scars or bleeding.